 Write alignments that are not selected by the various filter options to FILE.
 When this option is used, all alignments (or all alignments intersecting the regions specified) are written to either the output file or this file, but never both.

 A tab-delimited FILE.
 Each line must contain the reference name in the first column and the length of the reference in the second column, with one line for each distinct reference.
 Any additional fields beyond the second column are ignored.
 This file also defines the order of the reference sequences in sorting.
 If you run: `samtools faidx <ref.fa>', the resulting index file <ref.fa>.fai can be used as this FILE.

 A FASTA format reference FILE, optionally compressed by bgzip and ideally indexed by samtools faidx.
-If an index is not present, one will be generated for you, if the reference file is local.
+If an index is not present one will be generated for you, if the reference file is local.

 Only output alignments overlapping the input BED FILE [null].